Class of 1942 Endowed Term Professor of German

 Simon is currently engaged in two major research projects.

-Before taking the environmental turn, much of Simon's research was focused on the history of the body; gender and sexuality; and media in German and Dutch culture from the eighteenth-century to the present.
+Before taking an environmental turn, much of Simon's research was focused on the history of the body; gender and sexuality; and media in German and Dutch culture from the eighteenth-century to the present.
 Women, Pleasure, Film: What Lolas Want, a typology of the Lola film from Marlene Dietrich to Franka Potente and beyond, was his most recent book.
 (Click here for an article about Richter's book.)
 Other books include Missing the Breast: Gender, Fantasy and the Body in the German Enlightenment and Laocoon's Body and the Aesthetics of Pain.
 His 1996 article on "The Ins and Outs of Intimacy: Gender, Epistolary Culture, and the Public Sphere" won the Max Kade Prize for Best Article in the German Quarterly.
 Unwrapping Goethe's Weimar: Essays in Cultural Studies and Local Knowledge (co-edited with Susanne Kord and Burkhard Henke) appeared in late 1999 in conjunction with the 250th anniversary of Goethe's birth.
 Richter also edited volume seven of the Camden House History of German Literature, The Literature of Weimar Classicism (2005).
 A brief version of his introduction to this volume is accessible online in The Literary Encyclopedia.
 Camden House published Goethe's Ghosts: Reading and the Persistence of Literature, a festschrift for the esteemed Goethe scholar Jane Brown, co-edited with Richard Block, in 2013.
 His article on "Goethe's Faust and the Ecolinguistics of <Here>" is in German Ecocriticism in the Anthropocene (2017).
 He has published articles in the areas of history of medicine, LBQT studies, gender studies, film studies, aesthetics, opera and literature, German foodways, cinema studies, cultural studies, environmental humanities, Nazi-era and postwar literature, and on authors such as Sophie von La Roche, Theresa Huber, Caroline von Wolzogen, Sophie Mereau, Winckelmann, Lessing, Heinse, Herder, Goethe, Moritz, Schiller, Wilhelm von Humboldt, Hegel, Eichendorff, Habermas, Max Frisch, Fritz von Unruh, Gerard Reve, Boudewijn Büch and Rammstein.

 Simon speaks Dutch and German fluently and has intermediate competence in Indonesian.
 He is a past recipient of fellowships from the Alexander von Humboldt Foundation and the ACLS among others.